techwithanirudh/coolify-docs/installation.md

 ## Supported Operating Systems

-`Debian` based servers are supported, due to the installation script (Coolify itself supports every OS that could run a Docker Engine).
+- Debian based Linux distributions (Debian, Ubuntu, etc.)
+- Redhat based Linux distributions (CentOS, Fedora, etc.)
+- SUSE based Linux distributions (SUSE, openSUSE, etc.)
+- Raspberry Pi OS (Raspbian)

 If you would like to have other, please consider [open an issue on GitHub](https://github.com/coollabsio/coolify/issues/new).

-`AMD64` and `ARM` architecture are supported.
+> `AMD64` and `ARM` architecture are supported.

 :::tip
 We recommend [Hetzner](https://hetzner.cloud/?ref=VBVO47VycYLt) **(referral link!)**.
 They have very cheap but super powerful servers, in EU and US.